Covid 19 Delta outbreak: Today's cases, Taranaki cluster emerges including 11 cases at one school - NZ Herald

 Throughout the outbreak there have also been multiple cases in Northland, Bay of Plenty, Rotorua and Taupō, Manawatū, Blenheim and Christchurch.

-Of the 62 people in hospital with Covid, 12 were in North Shore, 20 in Auckland, 26 in Middlemore, two in Waikato and two in Tauranga.
-There are four people in ICU or HDU.
+Of the 62 people in hospital with Covid yesterday, 12 were in North Shore, 20 in Auckland, 26 in Middlemore, two in Waikato and two in Tauranga.
+There were four people in ICU or HDU.

 A Canterbury case was also announced yesterday and is expected to be included in today's official count.